Filtering by: Upcoming

 Cowboy XMAS Part Deux

-Membership Drive and FUNdraiser: Saturday, December 7th, 7-11pm
+FUNdraiser and Membership Drive: Saturday, December 14th, 7-11pm

 Members get in free, sliding scale tickets available for non-members starting at $10

-Featuring our group exhibition “Collective Tales in a Concrete Garden”, live music by your favorite local acts, Lazy Suzanne on the mic, visuals by hyperreal film club, Christmas Carol Karaoke with KJ Rebecca Marino, food by Shhmaltz, a charity cheer bar sponsored by Austin Beerworks, LALO Tequila, Tito's Handmade Vodka, and more TBA!
+Featuring our group exhibition “Collective Tales in a Concrete Garden”, music by Sentimental Family Band and MADISONS, stage production by Mapache Entertainment, visuals by hyperreal film club, mechanical bull rides, Christmas Carol Karaoke with our KJ and MC Rebecca Marino, food by Shhmaltz, a charity cheer bar sponsored by Austin Beerworks, LALO Tequila, Tito's Handmade Vodka, Topo Chico, and more TBA!

 Over the past 16 years, Co-Lab has produced 400+ exhibitions and performances showcasing hundreds of local, national, and international artists.
 In addition to its primary programming, Co-Lab is an established and revered gathering space for community building through its free educational programs, events, collaborations, and participation in regional and international fairs and festivals.